tableau/webdataconnector/docs/docs/wdc_hosting_and_submissions.md

 2. Host your node app on Heroku.

     If your connector contains a sever component, like the Node Proxy sample, you can host your connector for free on Heroku.
-There are certain usage restritions, for example their free tier requires the connector to be offline for a few hours a day.
+There are certain usage restrictions; for example their free tier requires the connector to be offline for a few hours a day.

     Check out their tutorial for more details: [Heroku Tutorial](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction)